 The same legitimacy can be found on Sunnah.org.

 So, Rashid says the extremists only have one weak hadith while they themselves provide us with several other undisputed narrations.
-At the very least Rashid’s statement was uneducated but we think it may have been meant to be misleading.
+At the very least Rashid’s statement was uneducated but we think it may have been meant to mislead.
 We say this because a man of his education must know about the evident acceptance of FGM and the proof scholars have provided on numerous occasions.

 You may wonder which hadiths were “quoted above” in the mentioned fatwa.
 The two hadiths are both from collections which are considered sahih (authentic).
 The first, from Sahih Bukhari, mentions Muhammad saying the fitrah (human nature) of people is five things, one of them being circumcision.
 Because no gender is specified, most scholars have taken this as a sign that it refers to both.
 The second hadith, from Sahih Muslim, mentions that the ritual washing (ghusl) is obligatory after the two circumcised parts of a husband and wife have touched.
 This latter source can be corroborated by yet another hadith, not mentioned in the fatwas above, in which Aisha refers to this narration and adds that she and Muhammad performed the ritual washing after their circumcised parts had touched.

 Qasim Rashid failed to mention these hadiths even once, while popular “extremist” websites are very open in their reference to them.
 It seems Rashid has grossly misrepresented the view of his opponents.
 This sloppy work of apologetics in all likelihood does not help the Islamic community in the long run.
 Honesty remains the best policy.
 If people find out that a spokesperson like Qasim Rashid continuously provided them with only half the story, it may do more damage to the already dubious reputation Muslims scholars have with regards to their statements before Western audiences.
-We can understand a man’s desire for Islam to be free from FGM but this must never get in the way of one’s scholarly task to be honest about all of the material at hand.
+We can understand a man’s desire for Islam to be free from FGM but this desire must never get in the way of one’s scholarly task to be honest about all of the evidence at hand.

 Irrelevant Quran reference